hyeonLewis/aa-sdk-test/README.md

     // Save wallet as your own
     ```

-    This stage makes `phantom` account, which means it's not been acutally deployed on the chain.
+    This stage makes `phantom` account, which means it's not been actually deployed on the chain.
 It will be deployed when user sends its first userOp transaction with the wallet.
-Also, you can't call account contract
+But we strongly recommend to deploy the account right after creating it since it won't be recoverable if user loses its private key before deploying it.

 ### Send a UserOp transaction

+Users can send transaction called `UserOp` with their zkAuth wallet.
+It requires `ownerKey` to sign the transaction.
+If the wallet is `phantom` wallet, `UserOp` will contain the deployment process by `initCode`.

 1. Prepare a RecoveryAccountAPI with appropriate signer and parameters

     ```js
     // If the account hasn't been deployed yet, you need to manually set all the parameters if (isPhantomWallet) {
         param = {
             subHash: subHash,
             initialGuardianAddress: initGuardian,
             initialOwnerAddress: initOwner,
             chainIdOrZero: 0,
             provider: getProvider(network.chainId),
             entryPointAddress: Addresses.entryPointAddr,
         };
     } else {
         param = {
             scaAddr: cfAddress,
             provider: getProvider(network.chainId),
             entryPointAddress: Addresses.entryPointAddr,
         };
     }
     const smartWallet = new RecoveryAccountAPI(signer, param, Addresses.oidcRecoveryFactoryV02Addr);
     ```